alebremu/proteomics-sample-metadata/docs/sdrf.rst

    * - sample 2
      - http://purl.obolibrary.org/obo/NCBITaxon_9606

 - Key=value representation (Human and Computer readable): The current representation aims to provide a mechanism to represent the complete information of the ontology/CV term including Accession, Name and other additional properties.
 In the key=value pair representation the Value of the property is represented as an Object with multiple properties, where the key is one of the properties of the object and the value is the corresponding value for the particular key.
-An example of key value pairs is post-translational modification <<ptms>>
+An example of key value pairs is post-translational modification (see :ref:`ptms`)

 `NT=Glu->pyro-Glu; MT=fixed; PP=Anywhere; AC=Unimod:27; TA=E`

 Samples metadata
 ***********************************

 The Sample metadata has different Categories/Headings to organize all the attributes/ column headers of a given sample.
-Each Sample contains a `source name` (accession) and a set of `characteristics`.
+Each Sample contains a :guilabel:`source name` (accession) and a set of :guilabel:`characteristics`.
 Any proteomics sample MUST contain the following characteristics:

 - **source name**: Unique sample name (it can be present multiple times if the same sample is used several times in the same dataset).